 The IRS provides the PTIN number option on an active or provisional basis.
 Specifically, tax return preparers who must pass the competency test receive provisional status, while CPAs, EAs and attorneys automatically receive active status.
 Additionally, paid tax return preparers must pass both a tax compliance check and a sustainability check.
 All preparers who meet these requirements become registered preparers under IRS law.

 Tax consultants typically have extensive knowledge about tax codes, which allows them to help you lower your taxes.
 Generally, this kind of advisor works for you year-round, as opposed to a tax preparer, whose job is seasonal.
 Although you don’t have to hire a consultant, it’s important to ask yourself whether you could benefit from having one as they can save you a considerable amount of time and money.

 Tips for Reducing Your Tax Liability

 - Consider using a financial advisor to help you minimize your tax liability for retirement.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Keep in mind that there are certain actions you can take yourself to reduce your tax liability.
 When tax time comes, you’ll want to consider making tax deductions to minimize your taxable income.
 You should also ask yourself whether you could benefit from a tax shelter or a tax extension.